 -

-- Use, reproduce, modify, aggregate, publish, and create derivative works from metadata you submit through the Base.dev Interface (as defined below).
+- Use, reproduce, modify, aggregate, publish, and create derivative works from any content you submit or upload through for any purpose related to Dashboard and the Services (as defined below).

 -